 When you need a concrete bunker to contain a plant, you know you’re in trouble.
-Some varieties of bamboo are so determined to spread that only extreme measures, such as plastic or concrete root barriers, can keep its rhizomes from running from here to kingdom come.
+Some varieties of bamboo are so determined to spread that only extreme measures, such as plastic or concrete root barriers, can keep its rhizomes from invading your azaleas.
 Running varieties include Chimono-bambusa, Indocalamus, Pleioblastus, and Sasa.
 Clumping varieties are much better behaved — Bambusa, Borinda, Chusquera, Fargesia, and Otatea grow and spread more slowly.

 Image: Liz Foreman for HouseLogic

 The Plants You Shouldn’t Plant, Like Bamboo SpeciesEnglish Ivy (Hedera helix)

 This popular ground cover and fence-grower has overstayed its welcome.
 Imported from Europe, where it adorns old buildings with charming effect, English ivy has overwhelmed American parks, forests, and suburban homes, climbing any kind of siding and drowning trees.
 It’s listed as a noxious weed in the Pacific Northwest and an invasive species along the Eastern seaboard.
 Pull it up in spring before new shoots can spread.

 The Plants You Shouldn’t Plant, Like Bamboo SpeciesKudzu (Pueraria)